September 11, 2025

 • Aggressive hybrid funds with sufficient domestic equity exposure may be taxed like equity-oriented funds

-• Debt-heavy hybrid funds may be covered by Section 50AA if they meet the specified mutual fund conditions
+• Debt-heavy hybrid funds may be covered by Section 50AA if they invest more than 65% in debt and money market instruments

-• Middle-bucket hybrid funds that are not equity-oriented and not covered by Section 50AA may fall under the non-equity listed/unlisted rule
+• Middle-bucket hybrid funds that are not equity-oriented and not covered by Section 50AA may fall under the non-equity listed or unlisted rule

 Practical rule for many non-equity hybrid funds